 That would have a detrimental effect on the manufacturing sector in India, which is beset by cumbersome labor, high taxes, and various regulatory laws in most states.
 As such, there is a fear that the GST would hurt the Make in India campaign.

 - India will be implementing a complicated tax regime.

 India will have the most complex version of a GST in the world.
-In most countries, GST pertains to one tax for all commodities and service.
+In most countries, GST pertains to one tax for all commodities and services.
 It is also applied throughout the nation.

 In India, the central government and the states are allowed to concurrently levy GSTs.
 States can also levy service tax, which is a central levy.
 In effect, there will be 31 GST enactments (for the 29 Indian states and the territories of Delhi and Puducherry) needed.

 Moreover, states will be able to levy sales on potable alcohol, aviation fuel, diesel, and petrol.
 On the other hand, the central government can levy excise duty on all other goods including tobacco and tobacco products.

 There will also be a lot of issues that need to be addressed on e-commerce transactions and restricted credit.
 Although each state will have its own GST, there will be multiple rules for each act.
 Moreover, there will be separate credit rules for integrated GST, central GST, and state GST.
 Studies also suggest there will be a substantial increase in the costs of paperwork and compliance.